casvanluijtelaar/faker.dart/README.md

  ## :wave: Get Involved

-If this package is useful to you please :thumbsup: on [pub.dev](https://pub.dev/packages) and :star: on github.
+If this package is useful to you please :thumbsup: on [pub.dev](https://pub.dev/packages/faker_dart) and :star: on [Github](https://github.com/casvanluijtelaar/faker.dart).
 If you have any Issues, recommendations or pull requests I'd love to see them!